dihan922/blackjack/README.md

 # Blackjack

-A text-based version of Blackjack
+A simple, text-based version of Blackjack

 ## Getting Started